 “It’s nice to be able to connect and give our support to people in the community.
 We all need to come together as one during this time and get through to the other end.”

 WesleyCare Tewantin is home to six people living with disability.
-Staff, residents and families have had to make changes over the last few weeks, including visitation restrictions, social outings have ceased however, everyone is persevering and keeping their spirits high, with staff and residents brainstorming creative ways to keep themselves entertained while in confinement.
+Staff, residents and families have had to make changes over the last few weeks, including visitation restrictions and ceasing social outings however, everyone is persevering and keeping their spirits high, with staff and residents brainstorming creative ways to keep themselves entertained while in confinement.
 Some activities have been altered to suit the residents and their regular activities.

 “We are such a close-knit community here at WesleyCare Tewantin and we are working with residents and their families to stay connected and keep a sense of normality around our usual routines.”